 KCHD provides a select number of undergraduate and graduate students with high quality public health experiences.
 Students most often come from nursing, nutrition, public health, health policy, communications, epidemiology, child and family studies, kinesiology, pre-med, dentistry, and medicine.
 Opportunities may be available for other disciplines such as human resources, marketing, public relations, business, finance, and more.

-All student inquiries should be directed to Julie Grubaugh, AHD coordinator, at 865-215-5310 or click here to email Julie.
+All student inquiries should be directed to Julie Grubaugh, AHD Liaison, at 865-215-5310 or click here to email Julie.

 Types of student experiences include:

 Student involvement is for the benefit of the student’s education.
 Students do not replace employees but work under close supervision of designated staff.

 - Develop an understanding of the health department’s core services for disease prevention and health promotion in the context of the local public health system

 - Accomplish defined learning objectives in a particular area

 - Contribute to a project, program or service

 - Student experiences are unpaid.